tjdodwell/probabilistic_peridynamics/README.md

 - The package requires Python 3.7+
 - Install pyopencl, a build dependency by following these instructions https://documen.tician.de/pyopencl/misc.html
 - To install pyopencl, note that pyopencl may need to be installed from `(base)` environment
-- To install pyopencl in Windows, first, ensure the C++ build tools for Visual Studio are installed (e.g., see https://youtu.be/KUTVnxCeC50)
+- If using pyopencl on Windows with a CPU (rather than a GPU), first, ensure the C++ build tools for Visual Studio are installed (e.g., see https://youtu.be/KUTVnxCeC50)
 - Make sure the OpenCL device driver is installed for your device:
   ```
   python